This is an intro marketing guide on how to launch an app in China. Conquer the Chinese app market with your digital product.

 Make sure your app name has no double meaning

 Try to give your app a Chinese name and make sure it doesn’t have a double meaning in their culture.
-You can surf the internet for examples of how some companies tried to rebrand to Chinese but failed.
+You can surf the internet for examples of how some companies tried to rebrand to the Chinese but failed.

 Airbnb is a good example of how brand localization may go the wrong way.
 Long story short, Chinese people started to make fun since the Chinese name for Airbnb was very hard to pronounce and it was associated with a “cheap mattress”, a “woman’s body part”, or a “fake clothes brand”.